boldbi/react-with-python/README.md

 ### Run a Sample Using Visual Studio Code

-1. Please get the [React with Python](https://github.com/boldbi/react-with-python)  sample from GitHub.

- 2. The React application acts as a client, and the Python application acts as a server.
+ 1. The React application acts as a client, and the Python application acts as a server.
 In the `models.py` file of the Python application, you need to set the User Email and Embed Secret properties.

     <meta charset="utf-8"/>
     <table>